-- Predictable cashflow: cover lifestyle costs, plan for the future
+- Predictable cashflow: cover lifestyle costs, plan for the future.

-- Benefits: 401k retirement accounts, health and life insurance, paid time off, access to new capital such as mortgages
+- Benefits: 401k retirement accounts, health and life insurance, paid time off, access to new capital such as mortgages.

-- Purpose: creative outlet, sense of accomplishment, contribution towards something bigger than yourself
+- Purpose: creative outlet, sense of accomplishment, contribution towards something bigger than yourself.

-- Identity: personal and company branding, access to opportunities and people that would not otherwise be attainable
+- Identity: personal and company branding, access to opportunities and people that would not otherwise be attainable.

+I’ve been starting consider what it would look like to unbundle the predictable cashflow component from my job.
 A couple of areas that I’m starting to explore, beyond dividend focused public markets investing are below: